-Fly tying is without a doubt where the entire sport of fly fishing begins.
+Fly tying is, without a doubt, where the entire sport of fly fishing begins.
 The fly being the connecting point between the fish and angler makes it perhaps the most important aspect of fly fishing.

 Which Vise is Best?

 This is one of those questions that can get a host of answers, each one depending on who you ask.
 Selecting a vise can be as personal as selecting the type of vehicle one drives.

 The most important part of the vise is called the jaws.
 The jaws are the clamp where the hook is secured during the tying process.
 The remainder of the vise, while not inconsequential, is secondary to the operation and stability of the jaws.

-For the tyer who wants to tackle extreme sized flies, jaws capable of holding exceptionally small or large hooks can be purchased separately for many models of vises.
-For the technical trout angler or big game saltwater angler a vise with interchangeable jaws is advisable.
+For the tyer who wants to tackle extreme-sized flies, jaws capable of holding exceptionally small or large hooks can be purchased separately for many models of vises.
+For the technical trout angler or big game saltwater angler, a vise with interchangeable jaws is advisable.

 The rotary feature on most modern vises is definitely a plus to anyone who wants to tie well-balanced flies.
 The rotary feature allows the tyer to rotate the fly to any position on a 360-degree axis.

-Before purchasing a rotary vise make sure it has a true center rotation.
+Before purchasing a rotary vise, make sure it has a true center rotation.
 To check this on an offset head vise, rotate the head of the vise.
 If the point where the jaws hold the hook moves in an open circle it is not a true center rotation.

 Though not totally impractical, the open rotation is not as easily used as a true center rotary vise.
 For the rotary feature to be practical on a straight head vise, ensure the head can be placed in a horizontal position.

 Pedestal or Clamp Base

 The pedestal base consists of a heavy metal stand that the shaft of the vise is placed and secured into.
 The main advantage of the pedestal is mobility.
 A fly can be left at any stage of tying and moved around with little fuss.

 Where a pedestal base will easily succumb to being bumped or the application of too much thread pressure, a clamp base will remain stable.
 The biggest advantage to a clamp base is when tying very large flies with heavy threads and when spinning deer hair.

 Off-set or Straight Head

 If you plan on spending what you consider to be a large amount of money, talk to someone who uses the style you’re considering and consider their thoughts.
 I have heard compelling claims to support a preference for each.

 Many fly shops will let you handle and even tie with the floor models of the vises they carry.
-If this is the case take one for a test drive or test them all.
+If this is the case, take one for a test drive or test them all.
 Selecting a fly tying vise is better done hands-on than through a catalog.

-Just remember if you are buying your first fly tying vise, fly tying might just become your new vice.
+Just remember, if you are buying your first fly tying vise, fly tying might just become your new vice.